Ask a Question

 Rider, sharing a twin or double room

-Included Montevarchi-Terranuova train station transfers, 7 nights of accommodation (twin/double), all meals from dinner on arrival day to breakfast on departure day (except lunch on free day), wine with lunches and dinners, 5 riding days (2 day rides and 3 morning rides), Italian lesson, wine-tastings and cheese-tasting.
+Included Montevarchi-Terranuova train station transfers, 7 nights of accommodation (twin/double), all meals from dinner on arrival day to breakfast on departure day (except lunch on free day), wine with lunches and dinners, 5 riding days (2 day rides and 3 morning rides), cookery lesson, wine and cheese tastings as described.

 Not included Flights, train tickets, travel insurance (compulsory), lunch on the free day, additional drinks, tips or personal expenses.